How To Clean Old Keurig?

 4. Irregular cup size: If your Keurig is not dispensing the correct amount of liquid for the selected cup size, make sure you have chosen the correct cup size option.
 Additionally, check if the exit needle is clean, as clogs can affect the flow of liquid.

-How To Repair Keurig Coffee Maker?
+[GUIDE] How To Prime Keurig Coffee Maker

 By following these troubleshooting tips, you can potentially resolve common issues with your Keurig machine.
 If the problems persist, it may be time to give your Keurig a thorough cleaning.